isxuowo/mcwiki/Super-Piston.md

 Super pistons are a special version of the normal piston that can move around tile entities and machines.
 There are currently 3 variants to the super piston: The normal Super Piston, the Sticky Super Piston (which can pull tile entities), and a Turn Table.
 The Turn Table will rotate machines on top of it.

-These devices do not use power and cannot be upgraded.

-Recipes:

 | Device | Recipe | Items |
 |--------|--------|-------|
 | Super Piston | ![Imgur](https://cdn.discordapp.com/attachments/739536694398812230/879442637642424410/super_piston.png) | <ul><li>x4 Steel Ingot</li><li>x3 Piston</li><li>x2 Redstone Block</li></ul> |